 One thing to know about me — I’ll try just about anything in my quest for my dream abs.
-Sure, I know abs are actually related to a person’s overall body fat percentage, but that doesn’t stop me googling ‘best abs workout’ at least once a week.
+Sure, I know abs are actually related to a person’s overall body fat percentage (here's how to calculate your body fat percentage and why it matters), but that doesn’t stop me googling ‘best abs workout’ at least once a week.

 I recently turned to vlogger and fitness model Pamela Reif, to try her ‘brutal ab workout’.
 Reif describes this six-minute workout as an ‘intense six-pack workout’ and she wasn’t wrong — it’s like being thrown into the deep end of the pool from 10-seconds in, and the workout was easily some of the longest six minutes of my life.

 It’s no surprise that Reif’s abs workout has racked up more than 16 million views on YouTube, but find out what happened when I put it to the test.
 Read what happened when I followed Reif's follow-up workout — a 10-minute ab workout that has already racked up 65 million views!
-I also tested her lower ab workout and the awesome Pamela Reif 15-minute Pilates workout.
+I also tested her lower ab workout here.

 To start things off, I’m getting pretty used to testing these ab workouts in my attempt to find the best home workouts to really torch my core from my living room.
 I’ve already tried one of Daisy Keech’s most popular ab workouts, and Bretman Rock’s ‘ab-solutely not’ workout, but I was a complete newbie to Pamela Reif’s channel.